Guide

 jq -s '

-fzf is a terminal fuzzy finder that turns any list into an interactive, searchable menu.
-Pipe your address book into it and you get instant autocomplete with typo tolerance.
-The script below caches the address list and refreshes it hourly.
+fzf turns any list into a fuzzy-searchable menu.
+The script below caches the address list and refreshes hourly.

 #!/bin/bash